Important Info for Class of 2027

 - Applied Statistics (Math 107).

-If your goal is to satisfy in the College’s Qualitative, Inductive, and Deductive Reasoning (QIDR) requirement, you should take:
+If your goal is to satisfy the College’s Qualitative, Inductive, and Deductive Reasoning (QIDR) requirement, you should take:

 - Any of the courses listed above; or